EliAndrewC/l7r/setting/l7r.md

 This system means that a lot of behaviors which in a modern society would describe as "embezzlement" (or theft or other forms of misappropriation) are actually just Rokugan working as expected.
 If a government official manages to negotiate a good deal on some raw materials, they pocket the extra money and everyone knows that's how things work.
 This is not just true for those in charge at the top, but also for people in charge of smaller departments within the Ministry.
 For example, someone in the Ministry of Works for Damasu lands is tasked with specifically purchasing and transporting stone from Asako quarries to the city of Toshi Ranbo to improve its fortifications.
 That person has been allocated a budget based on estimates of how much such things have cost in the past and are likely to cost, and if he can manage to negotiate for less or find a way to transport the stone more cheaply, then he could make himself quite rich as a result.

 This kind of thing is especially true in the Ministry of Works, but it also applies to other Ministries as well, when officials are given a budget.
 For example, consider how many things need to be purchased by Ministry of War to maintain its military readiness: food, animal feed, horses, weapons, armor, etc.  This system of budgeting applies almost everywhere and to almost all government posts in Rokugan at every level.

+The Ministry of Works also has access to one major non-monetary resource that other ministries lack: **corvée labor**.
+Every peasant household in Rokugan owes a certain number of days of labor service per year - typically 10 to 20 days in normal times, more during major construction or emergencies - to be performed at the call of the local government on roads, walls, granaries, dykes, and other public works.
+In practice, corvée is most often called for road repair after the spring thaws and autumn storms, for emergency dyke and dam work during flood years, and for fortification work in border regions during periods of military tension.
+Corvée obligations are normally local (peasants serve in or near their home county) and are typically called for shorter periods than the legal maximum to avoid disrupting the agricultural calendar.
+Particularly important Imperial projects (the most heavily-trafficked stretches of Imperial roads, the Kaiu Wall, major Otosan Uchi works) can call up corvée from a wider geographic radius, but this is exceptional and politically costly to the official who orders it.
+A Ministry of Works coin budget therefore represents only the portion of a project that cannot be accomplished through labor alone - materials, specialized craftsmanship, supervision, transport of heavy goods over distance - while the bulk of the actual work-hours on most public projects come from the corvée pool.

 At the Imperial level, in addition to performing these kinds of usual duties for the capital city of Otosan Uchi the Ministry of Works contributes significantly to the upkeep of the Kaiu Wall protecting the Empire from the Shadowlands, and also the construction, maintenance, and staffing of waystations on the Imperial roads.
 There are over 50,000 miles of Imperial roads in the Empire, and many of them have a waystation staffed at every mile to protect against bandits and maintain law and order for travelers.